uranium81/hackintosh-intel-11th-gen/README.md

 Working:

-* macOS Big Sur 11.5.2
+* macOS Big Sur 11.5.2 or 11.6
 * NVMe boot drive
 * graphics & 4k display
 * Gigabit Ethernet with auto-link negotiation
 * HDMI audio
-* front headphones audio
+* front/back headphones audio
 * USB 2.0 & USB 3.0 gen. 1
+* any camera connected via USB
+* any headphoines connected via USB

 What is *NOT* working:

 * Bluetooth
 * WiFi card
-* camera (not tested if USB-connected one will do the job)

 Any compatible additional graphic card should do the job.
 The one used here was just cheap enough as the prices of AMD Radeon 570X or 580X are crazy these days.
 Remember that due to the fact that 11th-gen iGPU is not yet supported by macOS natively, it can't be used out-of-the-box.